Skip to Content

 hands painting popsicle sticks red and green

-Assemble the Santa hat by gluing the fluff to the bottom of the hat.
-Take a mini white pom pom and glue it to the tip of the hat.
+Next, assemble the Santa hat by gluing the fluff to the bottom of the hat.
+Glue a mini white pom pom to the tip of the hat.
+Place the completed hat on top of the green part of the popsicle sticks and glue it in place.

 hands gluing hat onto popsicle stick grinch craft